Check out the most important metrics for your site

-In the panel, you can check the number of visitors by age, gender, language and location.
+In the panel, you can check the number of visitors by age, gender, language, and location.
 With this information, you can outline the public profile and, increasingly, work on content for it.
-If you are not reaching the goals you like to achieve, it is important to rethink about strategies.
+If you are not reaching the goals you like to achieve, it is important to rethink strategies.

 Behavior: How visitors use the site?